zapier/visual-builder/docs/_docs/integration-checks-reference.md

 There must be at least one successful Zap run for each visible trigger/action/search in your app.

-To ensure you have run a live test of every visible trigger/action/search, create a Zap for each one, turn it on, and trigger a Zap run while it's on.
-This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.
+To ensure you have run a test of every visible trigger/action/search, create a Zap for each one, turn it on, and trigger a Zap run while it's on.

+This check and all other T checks are performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.

 Learn more about the Zap History [here](https://zapier.com/help/manage/history/view-and-manage-your-zap-history).